Return to main index.

 - Handicapped Badass: With the kind of work she does, presumably she doesn't wear the eyepatch just because it looks cool.
 And even after losing her arm she manages to prove herself even more badass, by surviving an attempted murder and coming back to kill the devil responsible.

-- Meaningful Name: Felicia from "felis", Latin for "cat."
+- Meaningful Name: Felicia, which is both the feminine form of the name "Felix," from Latin, both meaning "lucky," and a play on "felis", Latin for "cat."
 As for the "Lucky" part, you certainly have to be lucky to survive being fed to an eldritch screaming door as human sacrifice.

 - Not Quite Dead: Somehow survives being fed to the Door and crawls into Ynamon, where she catches up with Oscar to take revenge.